aselims/sanad/frontend/public/blog/getting-started.md

-# Getting Started with Saned
+# Getting Started with Collopi

 *Published on October 15, 2023*

-## Welcome to Saned!
+## Welcome to Collopi!

-Saned is a platform designed to connect innovators, organizations, and resources to create impactful solutions together.
+Collopi is a platform designed to connect innovators, organizations, and resources to create impactful solutions together.
 This guide will help you get started with the platform and make the most of its features.

 ## Creating Your Profile